Symptoms depend on which artery is blocked and how severe the blockage is.

 Exposure to cold, which causes blood vessels to narrow (constrict) and further restricts the blood reaching the tissue, should be minimized.

-Avoiding drugs that cause blood vessels to constrict is also important.
-These drugs include ephedrine, pseudoephedrine, and phenylephrine, which are components of some sinus congestion and cold remedies.
+Avoiding drugs and medications that cause blood vessels to constrict is also important.
+These include ephedrine, pseudoephedrine, and phenylephrine, which are components of some sinus congestion and cold remedies, and illicit drugs including cocaine and amphetamines.

 The injection of stem cells into the legs of people with severe deficiencies in blood flow is currently being studied.
 Stem cells may stimulate the growth of new blood vessels, thereby reducing the need for amputation.